Podiatric Physician

 Risk Management1

-Safe and Effective Prescribing of Controlled Substances Course2As of July 1, 2021, per s.461.007(3), F.S., required for all Podiatric Physicians to complete for each renewal.
-The 2-hour course is included within the 36 total general hours required.
+Safe and Effective Prescribing of Controlled Substances Course2Required for all Podiatric Physicians and is included within the 36 total general hours.

-Human Trafficking1Per s.
-64B18-17.001(8), F.A.C., each licensee or certificate holder shall complete a 1-hour board-approved continuing education course on human trafficking.
-The one-time human trafficking course shall apply to all licensees and is required of new applicants in their first renewal biennium, as well as, of licensees renewing to active status if the course has not already been taken.
-The 1-hour course is included in the 36 total general hours required.
+Human Trafficking1This a is one-time requirement for new licensees in their first renewal biennium, as well as licensees renewing to active status if the course has not already been taken.
+The 1-hour course is included in the 36 total general hours.

 sm_divider